Agaves & Arids

 'Mountain Agave' from high altitude forests of Mexico, this is one of the hardiest varieties, suitable for planting out in milder parts of the country such as coastal gardens, will survive the winter in well drained dry conditions.
 Montana has ma...

-A fantastic Aloe, which has proven to be hardy down to -8/-10 degrees Centigrade; it grows fairly quickly into a multi-stemmed plant around 1 metre in height and spread.
-Site in a sunny position in well-drained soil (or pot) to ensure good growth and...
+A fantastic Aloe closely related to Aloe vera which is proven to be hardy down to at least -10 degrees centigrade.
+Aloe striatula grows fairly quickly into an architectural multi-stemmed specimen around 1 metre in height and spread.
+Site in a sunny p...

 Crassula arborescens 'Blue Hale' Jade